ARCO South Africa

 At the end of 2019, the project facilitated its inaugural national exchange.
 Thanks to Birmingham City University all MICM ARCO students were able to participate in an exchange trip to Rustenburg Girls High School in Cape Town with performances at the world-famous V&A Waterfront.
 This included orchestral workshops, collaborative rehearsals, flashmobs and the sharing of ideas between like-minded young South African musicians.

-ARCO is five years old, with two major award nominations to its name, several BBC broadcast appearances, a Carte Blanche documentary, huge social media presence, numerous publications, videos, thousands of photos and most importantly over thirty young children in Soweto and even more students and staff in the UK whose lives have been changed forever!
+ARCO is almost seven years old, with two major award nominations to its name, several BBC broadcast appearances, a Carte Blanche documentary, huge social media presence, numerous publications, videos, thousands of photos and most importantly over sixty young children in Soweto and even more students and staff in the UK whose lives have been changed forever!

 Darling – a town supported and made famous by the political satirist and actor Pieter Dirk-Uys, is within striking distance of Cape Town yet lacks teaching expertise to provide the necessary education for the children in the community.
 In 2019 eight ARCO students from Soweto performed a critically acclaimed programme at the Darling Voorkamerfest 2019, featuring speech, instrumental and vocal singing and drew the attention of the crowds, artists and press from across South Africa.

 Building on the work in South Africa, in February 2021 ARCO began to work with the 14 string players of the Sunshine Orchestra based in Chennai, India.
 The Sunshine Orchestra was founded by the multiple academy award winner A.R Rahman in 2008, just two years after the A.R Rahman Foundation was established.
 The foundation exists to create opportunities for people from deprived communities through music education.
 The Sunshine Orchestra are a string orchestra, and are the flagship project of the foundation.